AlGregory23/fInal_project/README.md

 Question 2: How do suicide rates compare among different races in CA?
 <br>
 Step-by-step answer:
-1. Copy column headers, create a new sheet title 'race' and paste column headers
+1. Copy column headers, create a new sheet titled 'race' and paste column headers
 * select A56:I675 to select all data with race listed as strata, copy and paste to sheet titled 'race'
 !['Q2 screenshot'](/step-1_q2.png)
 * Go to 'race' tab and insert pivot table of all data from 'race' sheet